 Kate Sessions Commitment (KSC) was formed in early 2019 to increase investments in “healthy trees for healthy neighborhoods,” inspired by Kate Sessions’ commitment to plant trees in Balboa Park, introduce trees from around the world, and shape our urban landscapes.
 Recently, more activities and accomplishments focus on monitoring, community support, and youth engagement.

-- Team worked with community groups to increase engagement in the City of San Diego’s “Ready, Set, Grow SD” project that features the establishment of 5,000 trees in six underserved communities.
+- Linda Vista Community Outreach: The team worked with Bayside Community Center in Linda Vista and SDUSC in Skyline to increase engagement in the City of San Diego’s “Ready, Set, Grow SD” project that features the establishment of 5,000 trees in six underserved communities.

 In 2024-25, eight interns were recruited and started with a four-unit orientation.
 They joined other young professionals and experienced community members on “Kate’s team!”